arrudaguilherme/crud_product_project/README.md

 For the `created_at` field, by setting the field type to DateTime and using the default=datetime parameter, SQLAlchemy understands that this field will store the creation date of the record.

 Remember:
-1) The model doesn't which database is created, it's blind.
+1) The model doesn't know which database is created, it's blind.
 It'll import the base from the database!
 2) Declare your table

 ## `schemas.py` File: